Something Happened To Oil At Exactly 1:41 PM On Tuesday

 Slowly but surely, everyone else caught up to what was going on.
 It took your favorite market watchers (who shall here remain nameless) exactly 14 minutes to catch up.

 15 minutes after those initial 14 minutes, Bloomberg made some phone calls to figure out what was going on.
-Here's what Michael Loewen, a commodities strategist at Scotiabank in Toronto, said when they got ahold of him:
+Here's what Michael Loewen, a commodities strategist at Scotiabank in Toronto, said when they got a hold of him:

 The market is reading the headline that non-oil revenue in 1Q exceeded expectation as negative.
 People think that now Saudi Arabia is less incentivised to prop up oil prices.